 A speeding ticket or other moving violation will increase your insurance rates regardless of age.
 Insurers rely on statistics, which indicate that drivers with a ticket are more likely to be involved in an accident that could lead to a claim.

-The rate increase will vary by insurance company, but Rhode Island drivers can expect a 43% rise in their premiums after receiving a speeding ticket for going 1-29 mph over the limit.
+While the increase will vary by the insurance company, according to CarInsurance.com, Rhode Island, drivers can expect their rates to go up 43% after a speeding ticket that is 1-29 mph over the limit.

 Seniors with a speeding ticket or minor moving violation should expect to pay more for coverage.
 According to our analysis, the best insurance companies for seniors with tickets are mentioned below.